indieSoftware/Navigator/README.md

 navigation stack in order for `navigate(to:)` presentations and standard `NavigationLink(value:label:)` transitions to work correctly.

-But since each `NavigationDestination` already defines the view or views to be provided, registering destination types can be done using a simple one-line view modifier.
+But since each `NavigationDestination` already defines the views to be provided, registering destination types can be done using a simple one-line view modifier.
 ```swift
 ManagedNavigationStack {